Denver Bulldogs: Season

-The Denver Bulldogs would start the season with victory in the Midwest Regional 10s and remain in a solid 4th place on the poll.
+The Denver Bulldogs started the season with victory in the Midwest Regional 10s and remain in a 4th place on the poll.
 In June Denver seniors and reserve squad each beat Tulsa in Crested Butte, Colorado and held onto 4th position on the poll.
 In July Denver would travel to Wisconsin to compete in the central tournament.
 Chicago again were over-matched by the bulldogs 39–13.
 To decide Pool B, it would be Austin and Denver.
-This would be the best game of the day.
-The pace was frantic, and the footy was of high quality. .Only a single Denver goal interrupted a champagne opening term for the Crows.
-Denver coach Tom Ellis tried to rally his team with a fiery speech at halftime, and after five minutes of work they earned a goal and it looked like the comeback was on.
-The Crows would answer with two goals, quashing any hope of a return.
-Austin cruised 53–21 to clinch a spot in the final.
+Only a single Denver goal interrupted a winning opening term for the Crows.
+After five minutes of work they earned a goal.
+The Crows answered with two goals, which left little chance for a return.
+Austin cruised 53–21 to earn a spot in the final.
 Denver would play off for 3rd place winning 10.2.62 to 1.1.7.
-Denver played magnificently at the Central Regional Tournament despite being beaten by Austin leaving them in 4th position on the poll.
-In August Denver would beat Sacramento Suns and loss once again to the Austin crows in a home match up.
-Denver moved down to 5 position on the poll after going 1-2 during the period Outside of a couple of losses to the Crows, Denver weren't troubled much when at full strength this year.
-The ‘Doggies are always full of talent, from high flyers Casey Robertson and Phillip Camping, to ruckman Adam Wufsus, to defenders Peter Taylor and Andy Vanica, this is a good team from top to bottom.
+Denver was beaten by Austin leaving them in 4th position on the poll.
+In August Denver would beat Sacramento Suns and lost once again to the Austin crows in a home match up.
+Denver moved down to 5 position on the poll after going 1-2 during the period Outside of a couple of losses to the Crows, Denver wasn't challenged much when at full strength this year.